Criminal Audition: Development

 The film originally started as a play written by Kaile in 2009 after he finished college.
-He entered many film writing competitions for practice and continued to write—even if they were terrible!
+He entered film writing competitions for practice and continued to write.
 Criminal Audition was the script that was to be adapted to the stage and once Kaile saw the potential in it, he decided to expand it into a film.
 He spoke with members of the audience and saw their enthusiasm, realizing that this story is one that could be rooted in the real world as well.
 That was enough for Kaile and soon brought the play to Gridley to develop it into the final screenplay over the following years.

 Soon after, Muzzle the Pig and Blood & Tweed joined forces with British production company Mordue Pictures to help finally bring the film to fruition.

 Principal photography began in October 2017 and took place at the Network Theatre in Waterloo, London, over a period of 15 days.

 The official trailer was released on 5 July 2019.

 Casting

-The cast was found in a traditional manner, going out to find actors and holding auditions to see who would fit the role best.
-Kaile who is an actor himself is already in the network and was able to find potential stars through social media sites such as Twitter and Instagram.
-Seeing as they did casting calls and auditions many years ago before the movie was set to be filmed, a lot of the cast were still on board by the time Criminal Audition was actually made.

-Kaile and Gridley were relieved to find that despite the premature casting, they still had actors willing to work with them.
-They both agree that in future films, they’ll plan the order of things a bit more carefully in case they aren’t as lucky to meet such a flexible cast again.
+Although Criminal Audition conducted traditional casting, Kaile also sourced potential actors via social media.
+Although there was a significant delay to filming, much of the cast stayed on for the film.